 Have you ever gotten really cold while wearing a rain jacket and hiking in the rain?
 It can be really unpleasant and even lead to hypothermia if you let it get out of hand.
-The best way to stay warm when hiking in the rain, even in summer, is to wear a wicking midlayer under your rain jacket.
+The best way to stay warm when hiking in the rain is to wear a wicking midlayer under your rain jacket.
 You may perspire a bit doing this, but it is way better to be warm and a little damp than damp and chilled to the bone.
 I’ve found that a fleece pullover provides the best midlayer insulation for hiking in the rain and many other experienced long-distance hikers would agree.

 Why do you get wet inside a rain jacket?
 All rain jackets suffer from condensation when the interior is warmer than the exterior when it’s raining because they trap your body heat.
 That temperature differential is what causes condensation, just like in a tent.
 Plus a rain jacket, even a highly breathable one, acts as a heat and vapor barrier trapping the warm water vapor that’s generated when you perspire inside.